afiodorov/afiodorov.github.io/_posts/2017-04-30-big-variance.md

 test, on average, but with 18 and 15 variance, respectively.
 You noticed that everyone who works as a mathematician has at least 130 score.
 So, assuming, 130 score is an absolute minimum, we notice that about 4.8% of the men qualify and only about 2.3% women.
-That's twice as many men compare to women in the candidate pool.
+That's twice as many men compared to women in the candidate pool.
 And that's assuming there's no difference in interests, motivation and other factors that could also favour men.
 You'd still be a moron about not interviewing women though.